 - Annualised hours

-It flexible working expensive for business?
+4. Is flexible working costly for the business?

 Flexible working time can, in fact, be more cost effective and save the money business.